 In connection to oral exams (viva) the mark is given to the student immediately after the viva.
+One day after the exam in Leadership.
 For assessments where the mark is not given immediately after the exam, it will be announced on the same day as the exam when the mark will be announced.
 The announcement will be given no more than 10 working days after the exam.